Women's and Gender Studies

 Elena Tajima CreefProfessor of Women’s and Gender Studies

-Engaged in research on Asian American visual histories in photography, film, and popular culture.
+Engaged in research on Asian American visual history and Native American cultural studies including sacred horse cultures.